-Google Drive cloud storage service official, offers 5GB of space for freeAlex Wagner - Deputy Managing Editor, News Desk
+Google Drive cloud storage service official, offers 5GB of space for freeAlex Wagner - Editorial Director of News and Content

 Google has long been rumored to be prepping an online storage service dubbed Drive for some time, and today the company made it nice and official.
 Google Drive is now live, allowing users to store up to 5GB of photos, videos, PDFs and other documents for no charge.
 Customers that'd like more storage can upgrade to a larger Drive account, with pricing set at 25GB for $2.49/month, 100GB for $4.99/month or 1TB for $49.99/month.
 (Upgrading to a paid account will also increase your Gmail storage to 25GB.)